ChainAgnostic/CAIPs/CAIPs/caip-169.md

-support the [Presentation Exchange Data Model](https://identity.foundation/presentation-exchange/) specification but does offer more flexible support for Linked Data verifiable credential formats and a rich interface for wallet selection via the Credential Hander API (CHAPI).
+support the [Presentation Exchange Data Model](https://identity.foundation/presentation-exchange/) specification but does offer more flexible support for Linked Data verifiable credential formats and a rich interface for wallet selection via the Credential Handler API (CHAPI).
 Interoperability with other set of interfaces may require extensions or breaking changes to this specification, and is out of scope for now.